RULES & REGULATIONS OF TOTALSPORTS TWO OCEANS MARATHON 2023

 – Finish: These items are not allowed in the finish straight and the athlete will be stopped at the entrance gate until the item is discarded.
 Runners may not receive these items when approaching the finish line.

-– Small flags attached to headwear/caps are acceptable provided they do not cause an injury risk such as protruding sideways.
+– Small flags attached to headwear/caps are acceptable, provided that they do not cause an injury risk such as protruding sideways.

-- Adaptive athletes as defined by ASA Rule 41 (athletes with disabilities that need assistance to participate, e.g. a blind athlete running with a pilot, or a wheelchair athlete with an accompanying wheelchair pusher) are required to select the appropriate classification during the online entry process.
+- Adaptive athletes as defined by ASA Rule 41 (athletes with disabilities that need assistance to participate, e.g., a blind athlete running with a pilot, or a wheelchair athlete with an accompanying wheelchair pusher) are required to select the appropriate classification during the online entry process.
 Wheelchairs will be accommodated in accordance with the ASA rules.
 The special need/disability must also be indicated within the athlete’s online profile.
 Two Oceans Marathon reserves the right not to allow adaptive athletes participation in any event(s) should it not be logistically possible to do so.

-- No prams, strollers, roller blades or similar devices will be permitted on either distance.
+- No prams, strollers, roller blades, racing wheelchair or similar devices will be permitted on either distance.

 - Athletes are obliged to stop if instructed to do so by an official medical representative on the route.

-- Official medical points are listed on the website.
-Access to the Medical Tent at the finish will be monitored by appointed doctors and nurses.
+- Official medical points along the route are listed on the website.
+Access to the medical tent at the finish will be monitored by appointed medical personnel.

 - Any athlete who declines to comply with medical advice from an appointed medical doctor must sign a waiver.
-An athlete that refuses to sign such waiver will not be allowed to continue in the race.
+An athlete that refuses to sign such a waiver will not be allowed to participate in the race.
 Should the athlete do so, they will be disqualified.
-The waiver form can be collected at the race number collection counter, and handed over to the race doctor at the Expo.

-- Athletes will be charged according to the government hospital tariff rate or their medical aid rate, should they be admitted to hospital and be liable to cover the ambulance transfer and heli vac airlifting in emergency situations.
+- Athletes will be charged according to the government hospital tariff rate or their medical aid rate, should they be admitted to hospital as a patient and be liable to cover the ambulance transfer and heli vac airlifting in emergency situations.

-- The cut-off time for the 56km Ultra Marathon is at 13h30 (7 hours).
+- The cut-off time for the 56km Ultra Marathon is 7 hours.
 Athletes who have not reached the following marks in the times specified will not be allowed to continue:

 - If the athlete does not reach the cut-off points within the required time, they will be required to retire from the race.
 Transport will be provided from the cut-off points to the finish.